danielwilczak101/my_commands/README.md

 cd ~/development
-open -a Simulator   // Start simulator flutter run // Run the application r // reload the app with the new code
+open -a Simulator   // Start simulator flutter run // Run the application flutter run --release // Allow the app to run detached r // reload the app with the new code
 ```